 - The mother’s abdomen is completely cleaned with solution.
 The sterile drape is covered, provided that the surgical site remains open.

-– The mother is put to sleep by the anesthesiologist.
+- After the doctor, nurses, and anesthesiologist are ready, the operation begins.
+The mother is put to sleep by the anesthesiologist.

 - The operation starts immediately after the mother is asleep.
-First, a 7-fold incision opens.
-This is a 7-fold incision including the skin, abdominal anterior wall incision, outer abdomen, inner abdomen and uterus.
+First, a 7-fold incision is done, including the skin, abdominal anterior wall incision, outer abdomen, inner abdomen, and uterus.

-– Abdominal muscle and outer membrane is cut into the abdominal cavity.
+- The abdominal muscle and outer membrane is cut into the abdominal cavity.

 - The membrane covering the uterus is also cut and the uterus is reached.
 This muscle is opened by the doctor’s hand to reach the baby’s sac.

-- The baby has undergone all the controls and inspections awaiting to be united with the mother.
+- The surgery is finished.
+The mother is woken up, and then taken to their room.
+The baby has undergone all the controls and inspections, and is waiting to be united with their mother.

-- The baby is brought to the mother’s room.
-The baby tries to suckle the first milk from the mother.
-Mother is given serum and antibiotics on the first day and has nurses checking on her during the day.
+- The baby is brought to the mother’s room, and tries to suckle on the first milk from the mother.
+The mother is given a serum and antibiotics on the first day, and has nurses checking on them during the day.

-- The mother can stand up after 8 hours.
-Symptoms such as dizziness and blood pressure drop can be seen at your initial step.
+- The mother can stand up 8 hours after the surgery.
+Symptoms such as dizziness and a drop in blood pressure may be seen during the first few steps.

-- If there’s any pain, the nurse may be asked for pain relief.
+- If there is any pain, the nurse may provide them with pain relief.

-– Post operation, it’s good for the mother is to walk often.
-It’s normal for the mother to have gas pain.
-For this you can eat fruity and special diet foods.
-To allow the mother to take a shower, the band is adhered to the area after the dressing is done by the nurse.
+- To allow the mother to take a shower, the band is adhered to the area after the dressing is done by the nurse.

-- On the second day after the operation, the mother gradually recovers from pains and has been to the toilet.
-Baby can now leave to go home with the mother.
+- On the second day after the operation, the mother gradually recovers from pain, and has been to the toilet.
+The baby can now leave and go home with the mother.